BlockchainCommons/GordianCosigner-iOS/Docs/Scenarios.md

 The self-sovereign user will usually sign with his hardware wallet (#3) and his Gordian Cosigner app (#1), but if either is lost, he can recover the funds by importing the offline key (#2).

-## Scenario: Joint Account
+## Scenario: Dual Control w/Backup

-In a _self-sovereign account_, two users utilize a multi-sig account for joint funds, but also maintain a third, offline key in case either of them loses their phone or is incapacitated.
+In a _dual-control account_, two users utilize a multi-sig account for joint funds, but also maintain a third, offline "Emergency Responder" key in case either of them loses their phone or is incapacitated.

 1. Key #1 is generated on the first user's phone and imported into the other's as a cosigner using an xpub.
 1. Key #2 is generated on the second user's phone and imported into the other's as a cosigner using an xpub.